Blog

-NIST Password Guidelines as per Recent Update (Aug’24)
+NIST Password Guidelines

 Nov 27, 2024

-Let’s face it: no one enjoys understanding the maze of complex rules or changing passwords regularly just because the calendar says so.
+Passwords have always been a contentious topic within the cybersecurity world and among everyday users.
+No one enjoys understanding the complex rules or changing passwords regularly just because the calendar says so.

-The guidelines are evolving once again with the release of the Second Public Draft of NIST SP 800-63B-4 in August 2024.
+The guidelines are evolving again with the release of the Second Public Draft of NIST SP 800-63B-4 in August 2024.
 While primarily targeted at federal agencies, these standards have become the de facto benchmark for password security thanks to their comprehensive research, rigorous review process, and universal applicability.

 Let’s unpack what’s new and why it matters.